 In this article:

-Fermenting foods involves enzyme action that converts the original product to the fermented form and limiting microbial growth.
+Fermenting foods involve enzyme action that converts the original product to the fermented form.
 In the past, fermentation was used to preserve food because this process creates antimicrobial agents.

 Nutritional Value of Miso Soup